 Do I need to be vaccinated to attend an Event in Abu Dhabi?

 The Department Culture and Tourism (DCT) in Abu Dhabi announced that you do not need to be vaccinated to attend any type of business event.
 Hence, you will not require to be vaccinated to attend an event in Abu Dhabi.
-However, you will need to present a negative PCR Test of 48 hours validity.

 Do I need to do a PCR test before leaving Abu Dhabi?